NodePing/PUSH_Clients_Wizard/README.md

 To run the program, open a command line or PowerShell and call start the program by running `python3 app.py` from the directory of the program.

-You will be prompted to enter 'l' to list checks, 'c' to create checks, 'd' to delete checks, or 'e' to exit the program.
+You will be prompted to either list checks, create checks, delete checks, or exit the program.

 #### Listing Checks